DistributedWeb/ddatabase/README.md

 })
 ```

-To get find other modules that help with building data structures, P2P networks etc on top of DDatabase see the [companion modules](#Companion-modules) list at the bottom of this page.
+To get find other modules that help with building data structures, P2P networks etc on top of dDatabase see the [companion modules](#Companion-modules) list at the bottom of this page.

 ## Terminology

  - **feed**.
-This is what hypercores are: a data feed.
+This is what ddatabases are: a data feed.
 Feeds are permanent data structures that can be shared on the dwebx network.
  - **stream**.
 Streams are a tool in the code for reading or writing data.
 Streams are temporary and almost always returned by functions.
  - **pipe**.
 Streams tend to either be readable (giving data) or writable (receiving data).
 If you connect a readable to a writable, that's called piping.
  - **replication stream**.
 A stream returned by the `replicate()` function which can be piped to a peer.
 It is used to sync the peers' ddatabase feeds.